6vx/kitebot721/src/lib/text/pages/quotes.md

 >
 > *Minimalism in fitness*

-> Death is lighter than a feather.
+> Death is lighter   t  an a feather.
 Duty, heavier than a mountain.
 >
 > **L.Mandragoran**
 >